matthewyccheung/matthewyccheung.github.io/index.md

 ----

+July 14 2023: [wearablebp.github.io](https://wearablebp.github.io) is live!
+This website accompanies our timely review (publication soon).
+The goal of this website is to allow researchers to understand the state of Wearable BP.

 May 5 2023: Defended M.S. thesis on Wearable Blood Pressure Monitoring and Study Design

 Mar 25 2023: Appointed to the [National Library of Medicine (NLM) Training Program in Biomedical Informatics and Data Science](https://www.gulfcoastconsortia.org/home/training/bmi-nlm/#1556808353573-bb3f1459-2252)!